 If you love it, head straight over to Precipice and prepare to be blown away by an epic climb.

-We will explain exactly what you can expect from hiking Acadia’s nerve-racking Precipice Trail, how to climb the iron bar ladders and scale cliff sides as you soak up special views over the Gulf of Maine.
+In this guide, we will show you what to expect from hiking Acadia’s nerve-racking Precipice Trail including how to climb the iron bar ladders and scale cliff sides to soak up special views over the Gulf of Maine.

 Precipice Trail Video

 After you read this guide, you might like to watch our Acadia Precipice Trail video on YouTube.

 This is just a simple capture of raw footage from this exhilarating climb shot with our old GoPro attached to a head strap.

 Expect lots of motion, point of view ladder climbs and see the steep drop offs from various parts of the hike.
 For best quality, click the gear icon and select 1080p resolution.

 Precipice Trail continues to Champlain Mountain summit at which point you have two options on how to descend:

 - Descend via Champlain N Ridge Trail onto Orange and Black Path then rejoin Precipice near the trailhead.